History of Goa: Life in Goa

-Printing press, medical college
+Printing press and medical college

 In 1556 a printing press was first installed India at Saint Paul's College in Goa.
 Through publications made on the printing press, Goa opened a window on the knowledge and customs of Europe.
 The Jesuits brought this European-style, metal movable type technology to Macau in China in 1588 and to Japan in 1590.
 The Jesuits also founded the University of Santo Tomas in the Philippines, the oldest existing European-style university in the Far East.
 In the same period, Goa Medical College was established as the first European medical college in Asia.

 Garcia da Orta (1501-1568) wrote in Goa a treatise in Portuguese on the medicinal plants of India, Colóquios dos simples e drogas da India.
 It was published in 1563 in Goa on the new printing press, which contained many errors in its type-setting.
 The author was a physician, an herbalist, a pioneer in pharmacognosy, and originally a Sephardic Jew.
 As a Cristão Novo (New Christian) he had escaped the Inquisition; but one of his sisters was not as fortunate.